crossrevolution/crossrevolution/README.md

-github banned my old account because they hate to see girlbosses winning
+github falsely suspended my old account because they hate to see girlbosses winning